phax/phoss-directory/README.md

 # News and noteworthy

+* v0.9.11 - 2022-03-06
+    * Only the SP owning a Participant can delete it.
+That implies, that upon certificate change an action is needed
+    * Added an Admin page to manually delete a participant without an owner check
+    * Showing metadata information on participant details, if the admin user is logged in
 * v0.9.10 - 2022-02-24
     * Prepare for internal cleanup to get rid of the legacy "deleted" flag
 * v0.9.9 - 2021-12-21